MartinTownley/JUCE_VDL_Pitch-Shifter/README.md

 ## Variable Delay Line Pitch-Shifter

-### A non-fft pitch-shifter VST plugin, produced within the JUCE framework
+### A non-fft pitch-shifter VST plugin, made with JUCE

 This audio effects plugin will use variable delay lines and cosine waves to offer a wide range of unearthly sound design opportunities.